 What’s not to like about the 4th of July?
 Fireworks and watermelon, parades and picnics.
-This year the Rockies or Bust tour stopped to celebrate Independence Day in Jackson Hole, Wyoming.
+This year we stopped to celebrate Independence Day in Jackson Hole, Wyoming.
 Jackson is one of those towns that is so unique, nothing else is quite the same.
 It’s a resort town, no doubt, but it’s also Wyoming so the pretentious level is way down.
 It’s a town that’s accepting, welcoming even, to those who want to play cowboy for a few days.
 And, their celebration of America’s independence doesn’t leave anything out.

 If you get antsy to explore the area, the Grand Teton National Park beckons just a short drive away.
 With all of the modern conveniences of city life, Jackson Hole manages to convey with attitude alone that you’re in cowboy country.
 Jackson has great parties no matter what time of year you visit, and the 4th of July is no exception.